DaisyMolving/DaisyMolving.github.io/_posts/2016-09-20-http-and-httpoison.markdown

 [HTTPoison][httpoison-github] provides us with an HTTP client for our Elixir application.
 It provides us with everything we need for interacting with external services.

+The documentation, which includes functions for the different types of http request verbs can be found on [hexdocs][httpoison-hexdocs].

 In order to use HTTPoison, simply open your `mix.exs` file and add it as a dependency here:
 <p align="center">
 <img src="../../../../../../../assets/adding_httpoison_to_dependencies.png">